rlridenour/jekyll-blog/_posts/2016-11-10-love-one-another.md

 from your sacred tears.

 If we are to live together,
-may we feast on your love;
+may we feast on your love,
 knowing that there is one rule
 at the table of the Lord: